mathigon/textbooks/content/sequences/content.md

 [3003](-> .s3003) four times in the triangle above, and they’ll appear two more times each in rows 120 and 3003.

-Since 3003 is a triangle number, it actually appears two more times in the third diagonals of the triangle – that makes eight occurrences in total.
+Since 3003 is a triangle number, it actually appears two more times in the _third_ diagonals of the triangle – that makes eight occurrences in total.

-It is unknown if there are other numbers that appear eight times in the triangle, or if there are numbers that appear more than eight times.
+It is unknown if there are any other numbers that appear eight times in the triangle, or if there numbers that appear more than eight times.
 The American mathematician [David Singmaster](bio:singmaster) hypothesised that there is a fixed limed on how often numbers can appear in Pascal’s triangle – but it hasn’t been proven yet.

 ---
 > id: pascal-modular